DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

     kubectl create secret generic myodmcompany from-file=tls.key=myodmcompany.key --from-file=tls.crt=myodmcompany.crt
     ```

-3. Generate the ODM configuration file for Azure AD.
+3. Generate the ODM configuration file for Microsoft Entra ID.

     If you have not yet done so, download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine.
 This archive contains the [script](generateTemplateForPrivateKeyJWT.sh) and the content of the [templates_for_privatekeyjwt](templates_for_privatekeyjwt) directory.